LidkeLab/smite/doc/ExtExamples/SPT.md

 same as in the description of the [SMLM GUI](SMLM.md).)*

-The components for tracking single molecule data from the SMF structure either from a script or through the GUI is briefly explained here:
+The components for tracking single molecule data from the SMF structure either from a script or through the GUI is briefly explained here.
 *(Note that most GUI elements have a tool tip: hover with the mouse over to the control to display it.)*